xr-developers-group/xr-tools-and-helpers/AI Tools for XR Asset Generation.md

 1. **[Luma AI](https://lumalabs.ai/)**: A versatile tool offering 3D and NERF (Neural Radiance Fields) generation capabilities, perfect for creating immersive XR assets.

-2. **[PolyCam3D](https://poly.cam/)**: This tool specializes in 3D and 360° photo generation, enabling you to capture and integrate real-world environments into your XR projects.
+2. **[PolyCam3D](https://poly.cam/)**: This tool specializes in 3D Models and 360° photo generation, enabling you to capture and integrate real-world objects & environments into your XR projects.

 3. **[Ideogram AI](https://ideogram.ai/)**: A text-to-image generator with a focus on accurate text typography, allowing you to create visually appealing textual XR assets.